Palm Springs

 Drinks Ambiance Service Tiki Aesthetic Total

 Overall, Bootlegger Tiki was my top choice.
-With a great immersive experience inside (if you can hang with an occasional classic rock number) and truly outstanding drinks, this place was my number one and compares well to fine tiki bars nationally.
+With a great immersive experience inside and truly outstanding drinks, this place was my number one and compares well to fine tiki bars nationally.

 But Tonga Hut was pretty close, and most certainly is the best one to take those new to tiki bars.
-Drinks were fine to excellent and the centrally located venue has a high seating capacity, perfect music, and great decor.
+Drinks were pretty good and the centrally located venue has a high seating capacity, perfect music, and great decor.
 Plus they have some great food, too.
-Service issues held the rating down for me.
+Occasional service issues held the rating down for me.

 The Reef is also a destination that every tikiphile should seek out.
 The friendly hotel bar vibe is truly relaxing and they too have fine food and great music.
 Drinks and decor elements were more uneven, hence the slightly lower rating.
 But with a group of people?
 This might be the most fun place for an evening of drinks.